Low-Resource Authorship Style Transfer: Can Non-Famous Authors Be Imitated?: Results

 \section{Results}

-The results of our automatic evaluation metrics over the UAR Embedding space and Style Embedding space can be found in Table \ref{table:uar-embedding-results} and Table \ref{table:style-embedding-results} respectively.
+The results of our automatic evaluation metrics can be found in Table \ref{table:uar-embedding-results} and we find \textsc{Styll} to be the strongest baseline for this task.
 Example outputs of \textsc{Styll} and analysis can be found in Table \ref{table:positive-results}.
-Common failure modes of \textsc{Styll} and analysis can be found in Table \ref{table:negative-results}.
+We observe common failure modes to include standard generation errors produced by LLMs such as hallucinations as well as imperfect paraphrases leading to undesirable phrasing; annotated examples with analysis can be found in Appendix I.